Canada national under-20 rugby union team

 The Canada under 20 rugby team is the junior national rugby union team from Canada.
 It replaced the two former age grade teams, the under 19s and under 21s, in 2008.
-The team competed at the IRB Junior World Championships in 2008 and 2009 but were relegated to the IRB Junior World Rugby Trophy for 2010.
+The team competed at the IRB Junior World Championship in 2008 and 2009 but were relegated to the IRB Junior World Rugby Trophy for 2010.
 The team has yet to make their way back to the top competition.

 History

 2008 and 2009 IRB Junior World Championships

 In June 2008 Canada participated in the 2008 IRB Junior World Championships held in Wales.
 The team competed in Pool C with all of their pool games being played at Rodney Parade in Newport.
 Canada lost their matches to Australia 81–12 and to England 60–18 but were able to earn a 17–10 win against Fiji which placed them 3rd in their pool.
 Canada would go on to lose their next two games to Scotland 15–10 and to Italy 33–10.
 The team ended the tournament in 12th place.

 The following year Canada competed in the 2009 IRB Junior World Championships hosted by Japan.
 Canada began pool play with an 86–0 loss to Australia.
 The team went on to lose their next two pool play matches to Wales 51–15 and to Tonga 36–20.
 Canada then went into the play off stages and beat Uruguay 29–11 but suffered a 32–22 loss in their final match.
 Canada's final position was 14th and therefore the team was relegated to the IRB Junior World Rugby Trophy for 2010.